maxrzaw/strava-reminders/README.md

 ## DONE

+- Linking a user to their Strava account and saving the tokens to the database
-- Authentication and Authorization of some sort A user can only look at their stuff, not others
+- Authentication and Authorization of some sort.
+A user can only look at their stuff, not others
   - Can I piggyback off of Strava?
-    - I don't think so :(
-    - Can probably use a JWT token in a cookie and write and validate it using go middleware
-    - This [Reddit post](https://www.reddit.com/r/htmx/comments/11jwxeq/authentication_for_htmx_app/) has some info
+    - Yes!